Keanu Reeves responds to his nomination as ‘the nicest guy in Hollywood’

 Reeves appeared with Carrie-Anne Moss in Red Table Talk, an online series hosted by his Matrix co-star Jada Pinkett-Smith alongside her daughter, Willow Smith, and her mother, Adrienne Banfield-Norris, where the actor was asked what he thought of the epithet.

-Hearing the question, Reeves looked clearly embarrassed, doubled over, shaking his head.
+Hearing the question, Reeves looked clearly embarrassed, doubling over, shaking his head.

-He remained bent for the duration of the question, finally straightening to reveal a smile.
+He remained bent for the duration of the question, finally straightening up to reveal a smile.

 Then the actor replied: “Let’s go for a motorcycle ride, let’s read.
 I love going to the cinema.
 For me, my job is also that.
 Often they ask me ‘you know, you’ve been in this for a while’, and they say ‘do you still love it?’